Running on Undulating Terrain

 - Running threshold pace intervals across undulating terrain or around an undulating circuit e.g. 3 x 10minutes around undulating route/loop – this could be either a small or longer undulating loop.
 The key is to have several uphill and downhill sections per threshold interval.

 - Running shorter undulating aerobic intervals – an example could 6 x 5minutes at 10k intensity around an undulating loop, with 1:30-2:00 recoveries.
 Again ensure there are several undulations per interval

 - Including hilly/undulating routes into your easy/steady state runs can be a simple way to improve leg strength, running economy/exercise economy, and prepare you for the rigours of a hill interval session

-- The downhill phases of these runs can be a good way to strengthen muscle fibres eccentrically which will help to protect muscles against the effects of DOMS.
+- The uphills increase the force of concentric muscle contractions whilst the downhills can be a good way to strengthen muscle fibres eccentrically which will help to protect muscles against the effects of DOMS.

-- Helps to ensure different muscle groups are activated more equally during the run
+- These runs helps to ensure different muscle groups are activated more equally throughout the run

-- One weekly run across undulating terrain is sufficient unless you are specifically training for fell runnning, or cross country races.
+- One to two weekly run across undulating terrain is sufficient unless you are specifically training for fell running, or cross country races.

 - Incorporating hilly routes into the weekly long run may be a good way to speed muscle glycogen depletion.

 - Undulating loops can be used as part of a threshold, or above threshold intensity interval session